lucatume/qa-thing/README.md

 Ideally configuration and scripts should be left out of any real distribution build and used when delivering to the QA team during development only.

 ## Configuration scripts
-Configuration scripts will be executed when the user (the QA person probably) will apply the configuration pointing to it and will happen in the context of a WordPress installation AJAX call handling.
+Configuration scripts will be executed when the user (the QA person probably) will handle the configuration pointing to it and will happen in the context of a WordPress installation AJAX call handling.
 Scripts can use any code available in WordPress and will be passed a `$messages` variable to print messages to the work log; see the example script code:

 ```php